Robert Rose (basketball): Professional career

 Rose played 2 games in the NBA for the Los Angeles Clippers in the 1988-89 season after signing a 10-day contract.
+He was invited to join the team by general manager Elgin Baylor to replace Reggie Williams after an injury.
+Rose played a total of three minutes and had two rebounds.

-He played just 3 minutes.
-He later played in the Philippine Basketball Association for the Purefoods Hotdogs in the 1990 Reinforced Conference and helped the team win their first ever championship despite getting injured in the final game.
+Rose later played in the Philippine Basketball Association for the Purefoods Hotdogs in the 1990 Reinforced Conference and helped the team win their first ever championship despite getting injured in the final game.
+He had a brief stint in Belgium during the 1991–92 season.
 He began his NBL career in 1992 with the South-East Melbourne Magic, leading his team to the championship - which would prove to be his only one.
 The next year Rose would average 18.6 points, 7.5 rebounds and 8.5 assists per game on his way to the National Basketball League MVP.

 Rose signed to play with the Adelaide 36ers for the 1994 NBL season under a new 36ers coach, former NCAA coach Mike Dunlap.
 Rose combined with Mark Davis, Mike McKay, Phil Smyth and Brett Maher to lead the team to the 1994 NBL Grand Final Series where they were defeated by the North Melbourne Giants in two games (Rose averaged 32 points for the series), as well as the 1995 Semi-Finals against the Perth Wildcats.
 During his time in Adelaide Rose won the club's 1994 and 1995 MVP awards and was selected to the 1995 NBL All-Star Game played at Adelaide's Clipsal Powerhouse, where he won the game MVP award.

+Rose played for Maccabi Ramat Gan of the Israeli Basketball Premier League during the 1995–96 season.

 Rose then signed for a three-year stint with the Canberra Cannons where he was selected to the All NBL First Team in both 1996 and 1997.
-After not enjoying any post season success with the Cannons he signed with the struggling North Queensland team of the Townsville Crocodiles.
-Rose would turn the franchise around captaining them to the semi-finals and grand final in the 1999-2000 and 2000-01 seasons.
+He led the Cannons to the Semi Finals in 1996 and Elimination Finals in 1997 before just missing out on a play-off berth in 1998.
+He then signed with the struggling North Queensland team of the Townsville Crocodiles.
+Rose would turn the franchise around captaining them to the semi-finals and grand final in the 1999–2000 and 2000–01 seasons.
 Rose capped off his team's performance by winning his second league MVP award.
 However the Crocodiles would be defeated by the Wollongong Hawks in the deciding game three of the grand final series.

-After the 2005-06 season, at age 42, the Crocodiles decided not to renew Rose's contract.
-He then signed with North Queensland rivals the Cairns Taipans for the 2006-07 season before retiring at the end of the year having played in 472 NBL games.
+After the 2005–06 season, at age 42, the Crocodiles decided not to renew Rose's contract.
+He then signed with North Queensland rivals the Cairns Taipans for the 2006–07 season before retiring in December 2006 having played in 472 NBL games.

+Personal life

+Rose owned a sports card shop in Melbourne and had a collection of 50,000 cards in 1996.